Michael A. Monsoor: Iraq War

 During the Battle of Ramadi, SEAL Team Three was sent to Ramadi, Iraq in April 2006 and assigned to train Iraqi Army soldiers.
-As a communicator and machine-gunner on patrols, Monsoor carried 100 lb of gear in temperatures often exceeding 100 °F. He took a lead position to protect the platoon from frontal assault and the team was frequently involved in battles with insurgent fighters.
-During the first five months of deployment, that platoon from Team 3 was assigned to Camp Corregidor on the east side of Ramadi, led by then-Lieutenant Seth Stone, who also earned the Silver Star for his own actions on the same September 29, 2006, operation.
+As a communicator and machine-gunner on patrols, Monsoor carried 100 lb of gear in temperatures often exceeding 100 °F. He took a lead position to protect the platoon from frontal assault, and the team was frequently involved in battles with insurgent fighters.
+During the first five months of deployment, that platoon from Team 3 was assigned to Camp Corregidor on the east side of Ramadiq, led by then-Lieutenant Seth Stone, who also earned the Silver Star for his own actions on the same September 29, 2006, operation.

 During fighting on May 9, 2006, Monsoor ran into a street while under continuous insurgent gunfire to rescue an injured comrade.
 Monsoor was awarded the Silver Star for this action, and was also awarded the Bronze Star Medal for his service in Iraq.